 The first is an approach based on transcendent qualities.
 On this view, artistic value is grounded in certain intensive qualities (i.e., qualities that admit of a more and a less) that inhere in certain objects prior to being cognized by any subject.
 The qualities in question—beauty, grace, complexity, etc.—are thought to be valuable because they express or promote human good, but they are not constituted by this relationship.
 They subsist independently of it, even in worlds uninhabited by sentient beings.

 Now, if beauty etc. are transcendent qualities, one would expect them to be comparable across art-forms.
 For if such qualities were the grounds of artistic value, then although it might be difficult to recognize them in an alien medium, there would be nothing to make them genuinely local.
 So, there is prima facie reason to doubt that this approach can adequately address a diversity of actual value (as opposed to a divergence of subjective evaluations).
-I will not, however, attempt to pursue the point here.
-Instead, I’ll move directly to developing a proposal based on the other approach.
+However, it would take me too far afield to pursue the point here.
+The purpose here is to develop a proposal based on the other approach.
+I’ll leave it to others to explore the feasibility of treatments of evaluative diversity (such as those of Eddy Zemach 1997 and Gorodeisky forthcoming) that are based on transcendent qualities.

-The second approach is response-based—artistically valuable objects are those that elicit a certain kind of intensive response (i.e., a response that can be stronger or weaker).
+The second approach, the one that I will explore, is response-based—artistically valuable objects are those that elicit a certain kind of intensive response (i.e., a response that can be stronger or weaker).
 Historically, this was always thought to be the most intuitive view at first glance, whether or not it was thought ultimately to survive close examination.
 Plato floated yearning or love (eros) as a candidate, though ultimately, he opted for a transcendent approach.
 The 9th century Indian thinker, Bharata, taught that art was the evocation of rasa or emotional expression (Pollock 2016).
 Hume thought that it was a “feeling” guided by “taste” and Kant that it was connected to “disinterested pleasure” and the free play of the imagination.
 Whether or not these authors end up taking the response-based path, these are all ways of basing the value of art on human response.

 For the project of explaining evaluative diversity, response-based approaches have an obvious advantage—different human beings respond positively to descriptively different things.
 In this paper, I attempt to exploit this advantage.
 I will essay a form of hedonism: the central idea is that the value of art derives from the pleasure that it elicits when a subject mentally engages with it.